Raizo62/Bash-dhcp-starvation/README.md

 Run `cd Bash-dhcp-starvation && chmod u+x dhcp-starvation.sh && sudo ./dhcp-starvation.sh` and the attack will start with the default interface "eth0".

 Or run the script and tell what interface you want to run the attack with.
-I.E: `./dhcp-starvation.sh enp0s3`
+I.E: `sudo ./dhcp-starvation.sh enp0s3`